 At Emmanuel Music, the safety and comfort of our community is our utmost priority.
 Emmanuel Church and Emmanuel Music are closely following the COVID-19 guidelines, as mandated by the CDC and state officials.

 Furthermore, Emmanuel Church has made major upgrades to the air filtration system in the sanctuary, to better reduce the transmission of germs while indoors.
-Ample hand sanitizer is placed throughout the church and, as of 8/1/21, all those who enter the building are required to wear a mask at all times.
+Ample hand sanitizer is placed throughout the church and, though mask wearing is not required (for Church services and events), all are encouraged and welcome to do so.
 The silver lining in this is that Emmanuel Music did a wonderful job at keeping our cantata presentations and other performances going within strict limitations during the 2020-2021 season.
 We’ve done a substantial amount of research in regards to how singers and each instrument project/transmit germs.
 If needed, we can fall back to our “COVID 2020” plan, which includes reducing musicians to one on a part, socially distancing our musicians, and placing certain instrumentalists behind plexiglass barriers as needed.

 For the health and safety of our musicians, all singers and instrumentalists are required to show proof of full COVID-19 vaccination before beginning rehearsals.
-Masks are required at all times while in Emmanuel Church, and musicians will be socially distanced and divided by plexiglass as needed.
+Masks are required during rehearsals, and musicians will be socially distanced and divided as needed.
 The staff at Emmanuel Music are regularly working closely with a small group of our musicians to gauge comfort levels with a variety of scenarios.